sidorof/flask-restful-dbbase/docs/_sources/app-owner-v1.rst.txt

     owner_app_v1 <https://sidorof.github.io/flask-restful-dbbase/examples/owner_app_v1.py>
 ..

-A link-  :ref:`Running Tests`

 Initiate the App and Models
 ---------------------------

-To implement this example, we will create three tables:
+To implement this example, we will create two tables:

 - A user table
 - An order table, that is apparently a request for a service.
-- A job table that represents the submission to a queue.

 As before we initialize the app: